 Pavel Vishnyakov: great teamwork 70% of participants said the courses helped them to feel calmer, more inspired, and proud of the company.
 "The webinars provided selfknowledge.
 You can say, 'I don't know what to do because I've never been in this situation.
 And it's OK.
 I just need time to build a new plan and attitude.
 And my partner and children also need time.'
 In other words, help people ground themselves."
+CASE STORY 4 'Having support helps in so many ways' At the height of COVID-19 it was not just the uncertainty of the unknown but also the fact that colleagues were playing so many roles, says Tania Orglerova, Regional HR Director Eastern Europe & Middle East.
+"They became teachers for home school children, they were managing complex family situations and they were trying to do their job.
+Naturally it was challenging," she says.
+Across all the countries in her region, Tania organised webinars to support colleagues with well-being Tania Orglerova: new initiatives issues such how to stay mentally fit and how to be optimistic.

+The initiative was followed by a survey to see how the company could help more.
+"Now a pilot Employee Assistance Programme has been launched in Slovakia and the Czech more engaged people," says Tania.
 Republic which includes a 24/7 free hotline offering counselling, legal and financial consulting support.
 Stress can come from different sources," says Tania.
 Further initiatives have included new webinars for colleagues in Hungary and a project in the South Balkans focusing on emotional intelligence.
 Meanwhile, colleagues across the region have taken up roles as engagement champions in their plants.
 "This is a bottom-up project, where they learn how to support teams and come to management with initiatives.
-Having support helps in so many ways, such as fewer accidents and A team of like-minded people can move mountains.
+Having support helps in so many ways, such as fewer accidents and